MJTham/reactContactForm/README.md

 ### 1. Decoupled Logic & UI
 The application adheres to a strict **Separation of Concerns**:
 * **UI Layer:** React components handle the view state and validation.
-* **Business Logic:** API integration is isolated, allowing the backend service to be swapped (e.g., to Sitecore Send or Azure Functions) without refactoring the frontend.
+* **Business Logic:** API integration is isolated, allowing the backend service to be swapped without refactoring the frontend.

 ### 2. Automated CI/CD Pipeline
 Deployment is fully automated using **GitHub Actions**.